This course is currently unavailable for booking

-The module will be delivered through ten 2-hour sessions via Zoom, made up of lectures, seminar discussions, small group work and debates.
+The module will be delivered through nine 2-hour sessions via Zoom, made up of lectures, seminar discussions, small group work and debates.
 Class sessions will be supplemented by resources available to students via Learning Central.

 Topics will be centred around literary texts and may include:

 - magical elements – from talking objects to dead characters and telepathy

 - limited information – unexplained magic and normalisation